awsdocs/aws-lambda-developer-guide/doc_source/access-control-identity-based.md

 You can use cross\-account roles to give accounts that you trust access to Lambda actions and resources\.
 If you just want to grant permission to invoke a function or use a layer, use [resource\-based policies](access-control-resource-based.md) instead\.

 For more information, see [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.

+## Condition keys for VPC settings<a name="permissions-condition-keys"></a>

+You can use condition keys for VPC settings to provide additional permission controls for your Lambda functions\.
+For example, you can enforce that all Lambda functions in your organization are connected to a VPC\.
+You can also specify the subnets and security groups that the functions are allowed to use, or are denied from using\.

+For more information, see [Using IAM condition keys for VPC settings](configuration-vpc.md#vpc-conditions)\.